What you need to know about Medicaid, Medicare, and paying for health care in Georgia

 Just because you have health or disability insurance, including Medicare, doesn’t mean you have coverage for long-term supports and services, whether the services are delivered in your own home, an assisted living community or nursing home.
 Many Americans are unable to afford long-term supports and services through their income and personal savings.
 So, for most people the only options are long-term care insurance or paying privately until they become financially eligible for Medicaid.

 Long-term care insurance helps pay for a variety of services that assist people with health or personal issues that might result from a chronic disease, serious accident, sudden illness, or cognitive impairment such as Alzheimer’s disease.
-For more information on long-term care insurance in Georgia, visit the Department of Aging Services’ page on long-term care insurance or contact our partners at GeorgiaCares for individual assistance.
+For more information on long-term care insurance in Georgia, you can contact our partners at GeorgiaCares for individual assistance.